mehrrero/map_reduce_word_count/README.md

 **Methods:**

-- `GET`: A GET call of the form `GET /call` is processed, depending on the value of the handle `call`.
+- `GET`: A GET call of the form `GET /call` is processed, with result depending on the value of the handle `call`.
 Three options are available.
 If the handle takes the values `map` or `reduce`, the driver checks whether there are remaining tasks of the desired type to be done.
 If so, it assigns one of them to the worker.
 If not, it returns a `no_tasks` message.

 If the handle is `info`, then the driver returns the total number of tasks of each type.